jetkvm/kvm/DEVELOPMENT.md

    # This will run tools/setup_rv1106_toolchain.sh and tools/build_audio_deps.sh
    # It will clone the cross-compiler and build ALSA/Opus static libs in $HOME/.jetkvm
    #
-   # **Note:** This is required for the new in-process audio pipeline.
-If you skip this step, audio will not work.
+   # **Note:** This is required for the audio subprocess architecture.
+If you skip this step, builds will not succeed.
    ```

 4. **Find your JetKVM IP address** (check your router or device screen)